Vexed01/Vex-Cogs/.docs/cogs/aliases.rst

 .. note::

-    To use this cog, you will need to install it.
+    To use this cog, you will need to install and load it.

     See the :ref:`getting_started` page.